LeonaCao/First-Practice-of-Modeling/README.md

 # First-Practice-of-Modeling
-This is an assignment dealing with data with time series and weather.
+This is an extra assignment dealing with data with time series and weather.
 In this script I also did some visualizations.

 But the most important part is modeling.
 In terms of the predictive variables, I created both polynomial and log features.
 And then I used them along with the original X data to build and fit ElasticNet models with varying alpha values.